tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 <details>
 <summary>Different ways to return an error from Action</summary>

-Consider this controller.
-Below are examples of its output.
+Consider actions in this controller.
+Below are examples of their output.
 HTTP headers are omitted, response is always `200 OK`.

 ```c#
 public class FailController : JsonRpcController